Official Plan Review

 3. Environment and Countryside

-Research has been conducted, a Background Report considered and the preparation of a comprehensive amendment to revise natural heritage and other environmental and countryside policies is nearly complete at this time (October, 2011).
-The amendment will implement relevant Provincial Policy Statement, Region of Durham Official Plan, Greenbelt Plan, Conservation Authority Regulations, a series of related legislative changes,updated natural heritage systems mapping, a series of watershed strategies and a number of City initiatives.
-The following items provide a summary of the progress to date on this amendment:
+Research has been conducted, a background report considered, and a comprehensive amendment to revise natural heritage and other environmental and countryside policies has been prepared.
+Proposed Amendment 27 will implement the relevant Provincial Policy Statement, Region of Durham Official Plan, Greenbelt Plan, Conservation Authority Regulations, a series of related legislative changes, updated natural heritage systems mapping, a series of watershed strategies and a number of City initiatives.
+The City is also proposing certain informational revisions to the Pickering Official Plan, which complement Proposed Amendment 27.
+Proposed Informational Revision 22 helps the reader better understand the context of the proposed policy changes.
+For more information see the attachments below.

 4. Growth Strategy Program